spryker-sdk/spryk-src/README.md

 - `composer update`
 - `bin/console spryk:compile`

-This will install the latest dependencies, create a fresh cache, compile the archive and copy it to the `spryker-sdk/spryk` repository.
+This will install the latest dependencies, create a fresh cache and compiles the archive.

-You also need to push the `spryk.phar` to `spryker-sdk/spryk`.